TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 memory) for the host buffers.
 This prevents the operating system from paging the buffers, which lets the GPU directly access that memory when copying it.

-And it's worth emphasizing: this I/O is happening on the host Python program.
+And it's worth emphasizing: this I/O is happening on the host Python program, and it is blocking.
 As we'll see later, time spent doing stuff in Python is time *not* spent scheduling work on the GPU.
 We'll need to ensure that the GPU is fed sufficient work, so let's keep our eye on this section.

 The profile report for this section is pretty boring: